-the sale date is not the invoice date (see 'date of sale' column in question B4 below) and;
+- the sale date is not the invoice date (see 'date of sale' column in question B4 below) and; - an alternative date should be used when comparing export and domestic prices.

-an alternative date should be used when comparing export and domestic prices you must provide information in section D on domestic selling prices for a matching period - even if doing so means that such domestic sales data predates the commencement of the investigation period.
+You must provide information in section B and the information provided in section D (on domestic selling prices) for the same, matching period - even if doing so means that such domestic sales data predates the commencement of the review period (1 January 2016 to 31 December 2016).

-B-1 For each customer in Australia to whom you shipped goods in the investigation period list:

-name; address; contact name and phone/fax number where known; and trade level (for example: distributor, wholesaler, retailer, end user, original equipment).

-- B-2 For each customer identified in B1 please provide the following information. - (a) Describe how the goods are sent to each customer in Australia, including a diagram if required. - (b) Identify each party in the distribution chain and describe the functions performed by them.
+- B-1 For each customer in Australia to whom you shipped goods in the review period list: - name; - address: - contact name and phone/fax number where known; and - trade level (for example: distributor, wholesaler, retailer, end user, original equipment). - B-2 For each customer identified in B1 please provide the following information. - (a) Describe how the goods are sent to each customer in Australia, including a diagram. - (b) Identify each party in the distribution chain and describe the functions performed by them.
 Where commissions are paid indicate whether it is a pre or post exportation expense having regard to the date of sale. - (c) Explain who retains ownership of the goods at each stage of the distribution chain.
 In the case of DDP sales, explain who retains ownership when the goods enter Australia. - (d) Describe any agency or distributor agreements or other contracts entered into in relation to the Australian market (supply copy of the agreement if possible). - (e) Explain in detail the process by which you negotiate price, receive orders, deliver, invoice and receive payment.
 If export prices are based on price lists supply copies of those lists.

 - (f) State whether your firm is related to any of its Australian customers.
 Give details of any financial or other arrangements (eg free goods, rebates, or promotional subsidies) with the customers in Australia (including parties representing either your firm or the customers). - (g) Details of the forward orders of the goods under consideration (include quantities, values and scheduled shipping dates). - B-3 Do your export selling prices vary according to the distribution channel identified?
 If so, provide details.
-Real differences in trade levels are characterised by consistent and distinct differences in functions and prices. - B-4 Prepare a spreadsheet named "Australian sales" listing all shipments (i.e. transaction by transaction) to Australia of the goods under consideration in the investigation period.
-You must provide this list in electronic format.
+Real differences in trade levels are characterised by consistent and distinct differences in functions and prices. - B-4 Prepare a spreadsheet named "Australian sales" listing all shipments (i.e. transaction by transaction) to Australia of the goods under consideration in the review period You must provide this list in electronic format.
 Include the following export related information: